 Andy received his Bachelor of Music and MBA from Millikin University in Decatur, Illinois.

-Nick Petrella is on the faculty of the University of Missouri-Kansas City Conservatory, where he coordinates the percussion program and teaches courses in Arts Entrepreneurship.
-He co-founded Arts Entrepreneurship Podcast LLC with Andy Heise in 2020 to build on the Arts Entrepreneurship courses they teach at UMKC.
+Nick Petrella is on the faculty at Kent State University where he leads efforts in Arts Entrepreneurship in the College of the Arts, and is on the percussion faculty at the Glauser School of Music.
+He co-founded Arts Entrepreneurship Podcast LLC with Andy Heise in 2020 to build on the Arts Entrepreneurship courses they taught together at the University of Missouri-Kansas City.
 He has given arts entrepreneurship and music business lectures at universities throughout the US and in the UK.
 In 2018, he and Andy presented The Entrepreneurial Mindset from Theory to Practice: Developing What Entrepreneurs Value in Their Young Colleagues at the GenNext series for the College Music Society at NAMM 2018.

 Nick has extensive music business experience.
 From 2000 to 2019 he was the Director of Education for SABIAN Ltd., where he was responsible for sales, marketing and artist relations for the Band and Orchestra/Educational division.
 Early in his career he worked in retail and as a drum stick distributor.
 Since 1992 he has been a consultant to companies in the music products industry and has designed 14 percussion implements, accessories and instruments currently on the market.
 In 2014, Nick was presented with the President’s Industry Award from the Percussive Arts Society.
 He launched nickpetrellapercussion.com for online lessons and presentations, and has published numerous articles in US and European music journals.
 He is the author of two Carl Fischer publications: The Ultimate Guide to Cymbals and The Multiple-Percussion Book, which was translated into French, German, Italian and Spanish.
 In 2006, Nick and Diane Petrella published The Musician’s Toolbox, Thoughts on Teaching and Learning Music, now available as an e-book.